Weaponized Social Media: A New Era of Misinformation

 They followed a pretty basic marketing campaign plan.

 Even though other parties had used social media for campaigns in the past (Obama executed this brilliantly in his first election), this was different.
 This was actively targeting people who could be persuaded not to vote, creating misleading content to activate their emotions and keep them away from the polls.
+This is why it is called weaponized social media.

-It worked.
+Not surprisingly, it worked.
 2 Million black voters who came out for Obama didn’t vote at all in 2016.

 What can be done to stop misinformation brokers?